JonathanIYT/Coaster-Capital/README.md

 To play it:

-1. CLick the green "Code" Button in the top right.
+1. Click the green "Code" Button in the top right.
 2. Download the zipped file.
 3. Find the file named: